Cenchrus purpureus: Push-pull pest management

 Although promising as a sustainable and affordable option, the success of push-pull pest management highly depends on proper implementation in combination with other good ecological practices.
 Firstly, not all varieties of Napier grass function as a trap.
 In a study of eight varieties, only two bana and Ugandan hairless Napier varieties significantly attracted female moths for egg placement over maize.
 Of these two, only bana significantly decreased survival rates.
 In a farmer's field, it is recommended that three rows of bana Napier grass be planted as a border crop around the entire field.
 Potential exists to improve the push-pull strategy through further trials with different intercrops, by manipulating allelochemicals in each intercrop, as well as by investigating insect sensitivity to natural chemicals.
 Once prominent in a field, it is difficult to rid the area of the stemborer pests as larvae can remain dormant, and therefore push-pull management will not have the intended effect.
 It is recommended that if an infestation is particularly severe, neither corn, nor sorghum should be planted in the same field the following year but instead rotated with other crops.
 It is also important to burn infested stalks or, if they have an intended use, to leave them out in the sun for three days.
 The use of push-pull pest management must be used in combination with good ecological practices to yield the desired results.

 Finally, the establishment of a push-pull system requires increased labour in the primary stages and a large enough land plot to allow space for a non-food crop to be planted; these factors often deter its adoption.
-A program could increase adoption rates through promoting its use in combination with livestock, giving economic value to the planting of Napier.
+A program could increase adoption rates through promoting its use in combination with livestock, giving economic value to the planting of Napier grass.